- A $100,000 bargain

 features & specs

-It’s sooooo good.
-We give it a TCC Rating of 7.2 out of 10, a high rating for what’s effectively a two-seater, one with a huge price tag and the grip and acceleration to go with it.
+So good, they named emergency services after it.
+(Fact check TBD.)
+We give it a TCC Rating of 7.2 out of 10, a very high score for a hugely expensive two-seat high-performance toy.
 (Read more about how we rate cars.)

-Every 911 has automatic emergency braking, and Porsche makes blind-spot monitors and adaptive cruise control available—as well as a sport exhaust, carbon-ceramic brakes, rear-axle steering, a front-axle lift system, Burmester sound, and pick-your-own paint colors.
+Automatic emergency braking comes standard, and Porsche upsells blind-spot monitors and adaptive cruise control, as well as carbon-ceramic brakes, a sport exhaust, rear-axle steering, Burmester sound, a front-axle lift system, and pick-your-own paint colors.

 How much does the 2021 Porsche 911 cost?